• Skip to primary navigation

 Happy baking! x

-mini carrot cake with brown butter cream cheese frosting cut to reveal inside
+mini carrot cake cut to show inside cross section.

 Mini Carrot Cake with Brown Butter Cream Cheese Frosting